entl/fastapi-course/README.md

 The project was created along with the [Python API Development](https://www.youtube.com/watch?v=0sOvCWFmrtA) course.

 In the project, I worked with the basic concepts of FastAPI, the principles of API, database migrations, and the authorization process.
+In addition, I have deployed project on Render instead of Heroku and set up CI/CD for Render.

 ## Installation